dornescum/admin-dashboard/README.md

 - **ESLint and Prettier**: Used to ensure code quality and stylistic consistency, essential for maintaining a large codebase.

-- **Testing Tools (Jasmine, Karma)**: These tools are included to ensure the application is robust and error-free.

 - **Docker**: Implies the use of containerization for the application, enhancing its portability and consistency across different development, testing, and production environments.